0cjs/sedoc/docker/config.md

     sudo docker run hello-world      # Verify it's working

+See [Compose](compose.md) if you need Docker Compose; you cannot use the Debian-provided `docker-compose` package with the Docker-provided `docker-ce` package.

 #### Ubuntu (as of 2018-10)

 [Ubuntu CE] supports 17.10 (edge only), 17.04, 16.04, 14.04 on